Open Communication Can Create Lasting Rewards

 -

-The yours-is-yours, mine-is-mine method: You keep everything separate and split the bills 50/50.
-This works well if you’ve suffered financial hardship due to past relationship woes but can lead to feelings of mistrust.
+The yours-is-yours, mine-is-mine method: You keep separate accounts and split expenses 50/50.
+This method works for couples who’ve been financially hurt in the past but can sometimes lead to feelings of mistrust.

 -